2fasc/ReinforcementTrading/README.md

 * Reinforcement Learning
 * RNN, LSTM, GRU and attention based models
 * Using AWS to scale my computational power
-* Creating graphical user interfaces
+* Creating graphical user interfaces / implement adequate ways of visualizing data
 * Document code to ensure reproducability
   * Sphinx
 * Deployment of the code

 Optional goals:
 * Set up an SQL server to store data even if that is not necessary for the amounts of data used
+* Write a Kalman filter
 * Speed up Python
+  * Parallel computing
   * Profiling
   * Pypy
   * Cython
   * numba, dask